WHAT YOU NEED TO KNOW

-We want YOU!
-We recruit engineers at all levels — mechanical and electrical.
-As such, where better to look than the Royal Navy?
-We are always interested to hear from engineers leaving the Royal Navy who either want to start a second career in a maritime environment where your skills are easily transferable.
-Or those with less time served who may be facing redundancy in the foreseeable future.
+The industry is looking for YOU!
+We recruit Engineers at all levels — mechanical and electrical.
+And where better to look than the Royal Navy?
+We are always interested to hear from Engineers leaving the Royal Navy, who either want to start a second career in a maritime environment where their skills are easily transferable, especially those with less time served who may be serving notice in the foreseeable future.

-We also offer ‘seasonal’ contracts which have the same principal as above but tend to last anywhere from April to October in the Med but these are rare for engineers and more common for deck or interior crew.
+We also offer ‘seasonal’ contracts which have the same principal as above but tend to last anywhere from April to October in the Mediterranean but these are rare for engineers and more common for deck or interior crew.

 All crew live on board the yacht full-time and share a watch-duty rota for time off at weekends when the yacht has down time.

 What are the expected salary and benefits?

 Every yacht is individual so the salaries will vary depending on the size, location, responsibility, engineering licence and experience.
 That said, we work to an industry standard.
 As we work only with professional clients, we ensure that the salary is well within the industry standards.